 Professional Learning Communities (PLC's) will continue to function to analyze the effectiveness of current literacy practices.
 Special attention will be paid to closing the achievement gaps between existing subgroups.
 Best practices will be shared and ongoing staff development will be utilized to train staff in the scientifically research-based, instructional strategies.
-Specifically, in the year ahead, most elementary reading/language arts teachers and the elementary principal will participate in LETRS trainings through the Southwest/West Central Service Cooperative.
-This is a rigorous and comprehensive experience that is a 3-year experience.
-It will help our team to develop a deeper understanding of the science of reading and will push our efforts to ensure that all students read at grade-level by the end of 3rd grade.

 Extended day and/or extended year programs will be utilized to provide targeted assistance to help struggling and at-risk students achieve grade-level proficiency.
-Students will be referred to these programs (summer "Jumpstart" program and spring "MCA Academy") if they meet Title I criteria or fail to meet the necessary benchmarks on testing.
+Students will be referred to these programs if they meet Title I criteria or fail to meet the necessary benchmarks on NWEA (MAP) testing.